 So much about the most famous classic types of EQs.
 I have written a similar post on compressors, one that explains how they can add color to your mix via added harmonics, and another one explaining parallel processing aka parallel compression.

 If you found this article helpful, you will like my new book which can guide you through the entire mixing process from DAW preparation to mix delivery.
-The best-selling eBook YOUR MIX SUCKS is available in English, German, Spanish and soon Italian.
+The best-selling eBook YOUR MIX SUCKS is available in English, German, Spanish and french.

 Want to know more?